gvwilson/sensibleadventures/misc/bear-02.md

 Sergeant Gyalpa cleared his throat.
 "Um, Your Highness, I don't think this is a good---"

 "And you!"
-Prince Lormay ignored the sergeant and pointed at another man who was edging toward the back of the crowd.
+Prince Thokmay ignored the sergeant and pointed at another man who was edging toward the back of the crowd.
 "Please, don't be shy.
 I'm sure there's plenty for everyone.
 Sergeant!
 Make sure nobody loses their way.
 Now come along, everyone, let's get those